 Dress and protect it

-Applying some kind of dressing on your engine is like the final cherry on top.
+Applying some kind of dressing to your engine is like the final cherry on top.
 This gives all the black plastic and rubber a rich, clean appearance.
-It also protects it from drying out a little bit too.

 How you apply it will depend on the product you choose.
 Some work best when sprayed on wet and allowed to dry on their own, while others might work better on a dry surface and buffed off after a few minutes.